-I came to art at a mature age, beginning my work in stone carving, dealing with monumentalism; capture the moment and preservation.
-After a period of time, I made a transition and became a painter who paints Naked Men.
-My paintings deal with the examination of the man’s naked body.
-In my video works, I document my sessions with the men who come to model for me.
+Ora Ruven came to art at a mature age, beginning her work in stone carving, dealing with monumentalism; capture the moment and preservation.
+After a period of time, she made a transition and became a painter who paints Naked Men.
+Ora’s paintings deal with the examination of the man’s naked body.
+In her video works, she document the sessions with the men who come to model for her.

-Thus, I deal the traditional politics of man- woman relationship manifested in the male view of the female.
+Thus, Ora deals with the traditional politics of man- woman relationship manifested in the male view of the female.

 Mosques In Tel Aviv is a digital photograph project that reflects the Israeli politic.
-As a Holocaust survivor daughter, living in a conquered (1948) Arab house in Jaffa, I ask at these works about the vision of mosque in Tel Aviv – possible or not?
+As a Holocaust’s survivor daughter, living in a conquered (1948) Arab house in Jaffa, Ora asks in these works about the vision of mosque in Tel Aviv – possible or not?

-Ora Ruven go home –I painted memories on my old home walls in Arab-Jewish Jaffa.
-My artistic life began in the fifth decade to my life, voicing a concern and a eulogy about the future of my grandchildren in complicated Israel, and the passing time, the political options open to a woman of age, in a patriarchal, youth worship culture.
+Ora Ruven go home –Ora painted memories on her old home walls in Arab-Jewish Jaffa.
+Ora’s artistic life began in the fifth decade to her life, voicing a concern and a eulogy about the future of her grandchildren in complicated Israel, and the passing time, the political options open to a woman of age, in a patriarchal, youth worship culture.

-My work deals with the relationship between naked body, naked soul, self and society-self while questioning the unexposed.
-Some years ago I concerned in naked men, and personal/national life in Israel.
-These days: “Old woman” is a dirty word, a third gender, the new “another”.
+Ora’s work deals with the relationship between naked body, naked soul, self and society-self while questioning the unexposed.
+Some years ago she became concerned with naked men, and personal/national life in Israel.
+These days: “Old woman” is a dirty word, a third gender, the new “other”.
 The world counts out old women.
-I use my 63 old year’s body to clean “old” and I look at the eyes of oldness fear.
+I use my ‘old’ year’s body to clean “old” and I look at the eyes of oldness fear.